 NUCALA can cause serious side effects, including:

 allergic (hypersensitivity) reactions, including anaphylaxis.
-Serious allergic reactions can happen after you get your injection of NUCALA.
+Serious allergic reactions can happen after you get your NUCALA injection.
 Allergic reactions can sometimes happen hours or days after you get a dose of NUCALA.
 Tell your healthcare provider or get emergency help right away if you have any of the following symptoms of an allergic reaction:

 Herpes zoster infections that can cause shingles have happened in people who received NUCALA.

 Before receiving NUCALA, tell your healthcare provider about all of your medical conditions, including if you:

 are taking oral or inhaled corticosteroid medicines.
 Do not stop taking your other medicines, including your corticosteroid medicines, unless instructed by your healthcare provider because this may cause other symptoms to come back.